JaimeLynSchatz/railsconf2015/notes/new-speech.md

 Brain Dump for My Talk
 ======================

-Who can I call out as like DHH?
-That's a tricky one but will get a laugh.

 ---------------------------------
 Good afternoon, Professors, distinguished guests, ladies and gentlefolk.
 It is an honor to be here with you today.